sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 Implementing algebraic structures with several realizations
 ===========================================================

-we now return to the subset algebra and use it as an example to show how to implement several different bases for an algebra with automatic coercions between the different bases.
+We now return to the subset algebra and use it as an example to show how to implement several different bases for an algebra with automatic coercions between the different bases.
 We have already implemented three bases for this
 algebra:  the ``F``, ``In``, and ``Out`` bases, as well as coercions between